 Introverts are highly misunderstood as they seldom express themselves and their needs.

-So, how do you know what makes them happy to increase your understanding about them?
+So, how do you know what makes them happy?

-To start with, here are 9 things that make introverts happy:
+To start with, here are 9 things that make an introvert happy:

 Not to mention, it is a must in their happiness list.
 Introverts find it overwhelming to stay for long in exposure to a lot of people and happenings.